jackyzha0/jackyzha0.github.io/content/thoughts/books/design-justice.md

 It's true that design justice practitioners have to take care that critique does not become our primary activity; an overemphasis on testing, evaluation, and critique can indeed be ultimately disempowering.
 At the same time, explicit critique paired with alternative proposals can be very productive.

 Design justice doesn't imply that we must somehow reduce our options to only those that satisfy all accessibility criteria for the most marginalized within the matrix of domination.
 It is not meant to be a *filter* that we use to eliminate most design possibilities from consideration because they fail an accessibility checklist.
-In fact, design justice as a framework is meant to do the opposite: to act not as a funnet that we use to limit ourselves to a minimal set of suppoisedly universal design choics, but rather as a prism through which to generate a far wider rainbow of possible choices, each better tailored to reflect the needs of a specific group of people.
+In fact, design justice as a framework is meant to do the opposite: to act not as a funnel that we use to limit ourselves to a minimal set of supposedly universal design choics, but rather as a prism through which to generate a far wider rainbow of possible choices, each better tailored to reflect the needs of a specific group of people.